AFC Wimbledon v Blackpool Betting Tips

 Hatters Aiming High

-Luton have been far more consistent than their hosts so far this season.
+Luton has been far more consistent than their hosts so far this season.
 As a result, they can be found driving at the prize places in League One.
 Promotion to the Championship looks a big ask as this is one of the most competitive divisions in the country this year; however, it would come as no surprise, judging on the start they have made, to see The Hatters move up a level or, at the very least, book a place in the play-offs where an extended season serves as a level playing field between the teams involved.

 After 22 games, Luton sat second in the table and had just four points to find to match leaders Portsmouth who had wobbled during December.
 A run of victories threw them right into the mix and there will be no side taking Luton lightly between now and the end of the season.
 They were thoroughly impressive when dealing out a 2-1 defeat to Coventry at the Ricoh and we’re backing them to win again here.